MixedRealityETHZ/ZeroShotPoseEstimation/README.md

 3. Run Structure-from-Motion for the data sequences

-    Reconstructed the object point cloud and 2D-3D correspondences are needed for both training and test objects:
+    Reconstructed the object point cloud and 2D-3D correspondences are needed for both training and test objects (if you haven't run the sfm befor remember to set the  "redo" fields to true in config files in hydra and configs):
     ```python
     python run.py +preprocess=sfm_spp_spg_train.yaml # for training data
     python run.py +preprocess=sfm_spp_spg_test.yaml # for testing data